alxshelepenok/lumen/content/posts/2024-12-05--Aider-Automated-Unit-Test-Creation/index.md

 A consistent dependency injection (DI) pattern is essential.
 In these tests I have used one of the most common and simple DI patterns which is to inject dependencies through the constructor, using protocols to abstract their interface from their implementation.

-Here's an example of Dependency injection where I wrap a NetworkLayer (protocol) within a class to decorate the functionality creating a JSONDecodingNetworkLayer.
+Here's an example of using dependency injection to wrap a NetworkLayer (protocol) within a class, decorating the functionality to create a JSONDecodingNetworkLayer:

 ```swift
 class JSONDecodingNetworkLayer: DecodingNetworkLayer {